Read below for background.

 The court will require you to give it an outline of how you want to divide property and debts with your spouse.
 If you and your spouse have children, you must give the court a “parenting plan” that describes how the parents will share time with your children.
 You must also give the court a child support calculation form (unless there is already a court order for support for your children).
 See LawHelpNewMexico topic “Child support” for more information.

-If your spouse contests what you want in the case, the court will schedule a trial.
+If your spouse contests what you want in the case, the court may schedule a hearing or a trial.
 Depending on where you live and what you are asking for, you may be asked to attend a class about the effects of divorce on children.
 You may get the opportunity to discuss your case with a trained court mediator, someone who can help you and your spouse resolve some of the things about which you disagree.

 How long does it take to get divorced?